Beretta ARX160: ARX100

-The Beretta ARX100 is a semi-automatic only variant of the ARX160 intended for the civilian market.
-It features a Picatinny rail on the top of the receiver for mounting various optics, on both sides of the hand guard for mounting various accessories and on the bottom of the handguard for mounting various grips, a quick change barrel, a barrel length of 16 inch, a folding back-up iron sights, ambidextrous fire/safety selector, magazine release, bolt release and charging handle, a case ejector that can eject the empty brass either to the right side or left side by pressing on the case ejection selector with a tip of a 5.56×45mm NATO (.223 Remington) cartridge, and a telescopic folding buttstock that is also adjustable for length of pull.The ARX100 lacks bayonet lug, and still uses the old ARX160 handguard design.
+The Beretta ARX100 is a semi-automatic only variant intended for the civilian market.
+It features a Picatinny rail on the top of the receiver for mounting various optics, on both sides of the hand guard for mounting various accessories and on the bottom of the handguard for mounting various grips, a quick change barrel, a barrel length of 16 inch, a folding back-up iron sights, ambidextrous fire/safety selector, magazine release, bolt release and charging handle, a case ejector that can eject the empty brass either to the right side or left side by pressing on the case ejection selector with a tip of a 5.56×45mm NATO (.223 Remington) cartridge, and a telescopic folding buttstock that is also adjustable for length of pull.
+The ARX100 lacks bayonet lug, and still uses the old ARX160 handguard design.
 However, it does use the improved pistol grip from the ARX160 A3.

-ARX160 .22 LR
+ARX160 22 LR

-The Beretta ARX160 .22 LR is a rimfire variant of the ARX100, chambered in .22 Long Rifle cartridge.
-It features an 18-inch barrel for the carbine configuration and an 8.5-inch barrel for the pistol configuration and uses a 5-, 10-, 15- or 20-round magazine.
+The Beretta ARX160 22 LR is a rimfire semi-automatic only variant, chambered in .22 Long Rifle cartridge.
+It features an 18.1-inch barrel for the carbine configuration and an 8.5-inch barrel for the pistol configuration and uses a 5-, 10-, 15- or 20-round magazine.